French Prairie: French Prairie today

 The French Prairie area is still an important agricultural area of the Willamette Valley, and there is concern about urban development encroaching on arable land.

 Geography

-Generally, the French Prairie is bounded by the Pudding River on the east, the Salem-Keizer metropolitan area on the south, and the Willamette River on both the north and west as the Willamette makes a 90 degree turn to the south near Newberg.
+Generally, the French Prairie is bounded by the Pudding River on the east, the Salem metropolitan area on the south, and the Willamette River on both the north and west as the Willamette makes a 90 degree turn to the south near Newberg.
 Settlements on French Prairie founded by French Canadians include Butteville, Champoeg, Gervais, Saint Louis, and St. Paul.